svxezm/user_manager/README.md

 git clone https://github.com/svxezm/user_manager.git
 ```

 2. Make sure you have PHP or a web server like Apache or Nginx installed.
+In case you use Apache, ensure your DocumentRoot points to the project root directory.

 3. Open the client/ directory and install dependencies
 ```bash